 Vincent Larderet’s eclectic repertoire stretches from Scarlatti to Boulez, who played an important role in the romantic period, French music and during the 20th century.
 He also ardently favors lesser-performed composers such as Berg, Falla, Schmitt, Scriabin and Szymanowski.
 In 2007 he performed a series of recitals dedicated to Beethoven and especially distinguished himself with the "Hammerklavier" Opus 106 and Opus 111 Sonatas.
 He also participated in the complete live recording of Beethoven's 32 Sonatas, notably alongside Stephen Kovacevich for the prestigious DVD set released by Piano Passion.
 Internationally renowned as a Ravel specialist, he worked in Paris with Carlos Cebro who passed on to him the stylistic and musical tradition of Vlado Perlemuter and studied Ravel’s complete works on Perlemuter’s personal scores annotated during his collaboration with the composer.
 Mr. Larderet is also used to performing both the 2 Ravel Concertos during the same concert.
-He completed his training at the National Conservatory of Music in Rueil Malmaison where he won the “Virtuosity Prize” and perfected his art at Lübeck’s Musikhochschule in Germany with the famous pianist Bruno-Leonardo Gelber.
+He completed his training at the National Conservatory of Music in Rueil Malmaison where he won the “Virtuosity Prize” and graduated from Lübeck’s Musikhochschule in Germany with the famous pianist Bruno-Leonardo Gelber.
 At the same time, Vincent was a prize-winner in several international piano competitions including Maria Canals in Barcelona, A.M.A.
 Calabria (in Italy under the jury chairman of Lazar Berman) and Brest (France).
 He was also laureate of the “Orpheum Foundation for the Advancement of Young Soloists” in Switzerland.
 When it comes to shaping his interpretations, he is committed to a musicological approach studying and analyzing music history.
 He has written some essays including for the booklets of his own recordings.

 Updated biographies should not be altered without permission.
 Please don't use previous material but only the download versions.